zj5559/Motion-Prompt-Tracking/README.md

 The environment installation and training configurations (like project path, pretrained models) are similar to the baseline trackers, e.g., OSTrack, please refer to [OSTrack](https://github.com/botaoye/OSTrack).

 ## Data Preparation
-Download the trajectory data of the three training datasets (LaSOT, GOT-10K, TrackingNet) [here](todo), and put them in ./traj_data.
+Download the trajectory data of the three training datasets (LaSOT, GOT-10K, TrackingNet) [here[pwd:qght]](https://pan.baidu.com/s/1jUf4BhDEZPKzmW204zQrxQ?pwd=qght), and put them in ./traj_data.
 It should look like this:
   ```
   ${PROJECT_ROOT}
     -- traj_data